Brazilian-Institute-of-Robotics/manip_h_simulator/README.md

 rosrun moveit_ros_benchmarks moveit_benchmark_statistics.py <diretorio_do_log>
 ```

-Or, if you want to plot the results too, you can use this command:
+Or, if you want to **plot the results too**, you can use this command:

 ```sh
 rosrun moveit_ros_benchmarks moveit_benchmark_statistics.py -p <plotName> <diretorio_do_log>